nikodunk/blog/content/paper.md

 An archived version of the final website (started as Paper Furniture, ended up being called Smoke Furniture Co.) before we switched it off is <a href="http://nikodunk.github.io/smoke/">here</a>.

-1 Cofounder
+1 Team Team Team
 ===
 Cofounder Cofounder Cofounder.
 Team Team Team.
 I can't stress this enough, and is the main point of learning I've brought.

-2 Hardware is hard.
+2 Problem problem problem
 ===
-Hardware is hard.
-There's a reason that so many founders these days (especially young ones) started with a software project – there's no overhead and you can pivot infinite times without the sunk-cost-fallacy that hardware and minimums bring.

-3 Hair On Fire Problems.
-===
 Find a hair-on-fire problem (vitamins vs. painkillers).
 There should be no substitution, and extreme urgency to try your project.

 ![](/paper/smoke.gif)

+3 Hardware is hard.
+===
+Let me rephrase that: for your _first_ startup, hardware is hard.
+Hardware is capital and liabilty intensive.
+For your first startup, maybe look at software: you can stand shoulder-to-shoulder with the big boys if you know how to write code.
+Most new billionaires _began_ with software companies, even if they ended up advancing into hardware.
+There's a reason that so many founders these days (especially young ones) started with a software project – there's no overhead and you can pivot infinite times without the sunk-cost-fallacy that hardware and minimums bring.

 4 Give yourself enough time.
 ===